psa-jforestier/phusey/README.md

 stop

 with a such scenario, you will have performance measurments for low workload (step 1 ), you will measure at how many simultaneous VBrowser your performance will be degraded (step 2 and 3), and if when the heavy load is behind you, measure if your application have performance back to normal (step 4 and 5).

+## Docker image

+A Dockerfile is provided, it allows to run Phusey inside a container with all dependecies.
+See file Dockerfile and phusey_docker.sh.

 ## TODO